DylanBoylan/myPortfolio/README.txt

 My Portfolio
 ==================================================

 My name is Dylan Boylan and this portfolio shows my workings for my final year project (Thesis), a multiple award winning game I made as part of a team of two and finally some sample projects made during my final year and CSE.
+Also included in that file are code snippets from the project that I made.